luiscoco/iOS_SwiftUI_XCode_Basic-Tutorial/README.md

 ### 1.1.
 How to create a Virtual Machine with VirtuaBox for installing Mac Sonoma

+See this github repo for a detailed explanation: https://github.com/luiscoco/macOS_Sonoma_VMWare/tree/main

 ### 1.2.
 How to install XCode 15 in Mac